kwdunaway/WGBS_Tools/README.md

 [cc-coverage-badge]: https://codeclimate.com/github/kwdunaway/WGBS_Tools/badges/coverage.svg
 [cc-coverage]: https://codeclimate.com/github/kwdunaway/WGBS_Tools/coverage

-s is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
+WGBS_Tools is a versatile toolkit to manipulate and analyze Whole Genome Bisulfite Sequencing data.
 Any questions or comments may be directed to Keith Dunaway (keith0dun@gmail.com).
 If you find any problems, please create a github issue.

 For examples on how to utilize wgbs_tools to analyze a typical WGBS experiment from start to finish, read *TUTORIAL/README.md*.